OpenSIPS/SIPssert/docs/config/scenario.md

-overridden in the task definition; these values can also be omitted at the scenario level, but in this case, the task should define them; volumes are created at the beginning of the scenario, **used only by the tasks that have them specified**, and removed at the end of the scenario;
+overridden in the task definition; these values can also be omitted at the scenario level, but in this case, the task should define them; volumes are created at the beginning of the scenario, **used only by the tasks that have them specified**, and removed at the end of the scenario; if any volume is already defined it will be used;

 ## Example